 The "perfume" that was used, to alleviate this mail smell, is the incense, which is burned by pieces of coal that are placed inside.
 This is where the tradition of this magnificent censer comes from.

 WHAT IS THE BOTAFUMEIRO USED FOR CURRENTLY?

-At present the use of the botafumeiro has changed completely, now it is used to give solemnity to religious celebrations, among them, the celebration of the mass at 12:00, (Pilgrim's Mass) which is the one attended by the greatest number of pilgrims who finish their Way in Santiago, which constitutes one of the great attractions with which the Cathedral of Santiago gives its visitors.
+At present, the use of the botafumeiro has changed completely, now it is used to give solemnity to religious celebrations, among them, the celebration of the 12:00 mass, (Pilgrim's Mass) which is the one attended by the largest number of pilgrims who finish the Camino de Santiago from Sarria, which constitutes one of the great attractions with which the Cathedral of Santiago gives its visitors.

 HOW MANY BOTAFUMEIROS DOES THE CATHEDRAL OF SANTIAGO HAVE?

 Throughout the history of the Camino de Santiago, the Cathedral of Santiago has had 4 censers.
 The first of them lasted until 1530, another was built later, but it was stolen by the French in 1809, during the invasion of Spain.
 The third botafumeiro was used until 1851, having been paid for by King Louis XI of France.

 Currently the Cathedral has two botafumeiros, which are kept in the Library; the one that is habitually used in all religious celebrations, is made of silver-plated brass.
 It measures 1.60 meters and weighs about 62 kg.
 The other botafumeiro is a replica, which was a gift from the provisional Alfereces in 1971 and which is used in case the previous one is being repaired.